wout/rosetta/README.md

 2. Run `shards install`

 ## Setup
-Create an initializer to set up Rosetta:
+Create a directory in your project - at `config/locales` for example - where you want to store your locale files.
+Next, create an initializer to configure your locale settings and load the locale files:

 ```cr
 require "rosetta"